nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 * ``lr-wpan-packet-print.cc``:  An example to print out the MAC header fields.
 * ``lr-wpan-phy-test.cc``:  An example to test the phy.
 * ``lr-wpan-ed-scan.cc``:  Simple example showing the use of energy detection (ED) scan in the MAC.
+* ``lr-wpan-active-scan.cc``:  A simple example showing the use of an active scan in the MAC.

 In particular, the module enables a very simplified end-to-end data transfer scenario, implemented in ``lr-wpan-data.cc``.
 The figure